All Quiet on the Western Front (1979 film)

-All Quiet on the Western Front is a television film that was produced by ITC Entertainment.
-It was released on November 14, 1979, and stars Richard Thomas and Ernest Borgnine.
-It is based on the 1929 book of the same name by Erich Maria Remarque.
-The film was directed by Delbert Mann.
-The film was a joint British and American production for which most of the filming took place in Czechoslovakia.
+All Quiet on the Western Front is an epic anti-war television film produced by ITC Entertainment.
+It was released on November 14, 1979.
+Based on the 1929 book of the same name by Erich Maria Remarque, it stars Richard Thomas and Ernest Borgnine.
+Directed by Delbert Mann, this film is a joint British and American production for which most of the filming took place in Czechoslovakia.

 Plot

-In 1915, 18-year-old Paul Bäumer enlists in the German army with five of his high school friends (Behm, Kropp, Muller, Kemmerich and Leer), after being indoctrinated by Kantorek, their teacher, as to the glory and superiority of German culture.
-After surviving training camp under the brutal Corporal Himmelstoss, the young men board a troop train bound for the front line.
-Ominously, at the same moment, they notice another train arriving in town loaded with returning wounded soldiers, who are carried off on stretchers.
+In 1914, 18-year-old Paul Bäumer enlists in the German army with five school friends (Behm, Kropp, Muller, Kemmerich and Leer), after being indoctrinated by Kantorek, their teacher, as to the superiority of German culture.
+After surviving training camp under Corporal Himmelstoss, a harsh disciplinarian, the men board a troop train bound for the Western Front, as another train arrives loaded with returning wounded.

-Once at the front line, they are placed in a squad, along with soldiers Tjaden, Westhus, Detering and others, under the supervision of Stanislaus "Kat" Katzinsky.
-Kat teaches them how to take cover, how to find extra food, and other survival skills.
+At the front line they are assigned to a squad with Tjaden, Westhus, Detering and others, under the leadership of Stanislaus "Kat" Katzinsky, an older recalled reservist.
+Kat teaches them survival skills.

-When Paul and his squad return to a French town for a rest week, they see the new recruits have grown younger and younger.
-To their delight, the leader of these new recruits is their recently demoted training NCO, Himmelstoss.
-When Himmelstoss tries to make them obey him, they stand up to him.
-Later in the trenches, while the Germans are launching an attack, Paul sees another squad cowering in a crater, which includes Himmelstoss.
-Paul forces Himmelstoss to keep on the offensive.
+When Paul and his squad rotate from the line into French billets, they are joined by a replacement draft led by Himmelstoss who no longer intimidates them.

 The French and German armies are shown attacking each other repeatedly over a few hundred yards of torn, corpse-strewn land.
-Kemmerich is wounded, and later dies in an overcrowded army hospital.
-Paul returns to the trenches with his squad, distraught over Kemmerich's death.
+During one attack, Paul catches Himmelstoss hanging back and Paul forces him to keep up with the rest.
+Kemmerich is wounded, and later dies in an overcrowded army hospital, unnerving Paul.

-When a French soldier falls into a crater Paul is hiding in, Paul stabs the man in the stomach with his trench dagger.
-Forced to spend the night with him, Paul tries to bandage the dying soldier's wounds, but he dies anyway.
-Paul escapes from the crater, stricken with guilt.
-An inexperienced new recruit, after falling into a pit of poison gas, is carried off by the medics to a slow, painful death; the medics had appeared before Kat could put him out of his misery.